Unique Dog Names for a Pug

 If you are in the UK or US and want something different, try to give your Pug a Brazilian name:

-- Fofa (female—it means a chubby and cuddly person or animal; perfect for a little Pug!)
+- Fofa: This means a chubby and cuddly person or animal—perfect for a little Pug female!

-- Gorda (female—it means “fatty”, but is not an offensive word.
-In Brazilian culture calling someone fatty is sort of like saying “you look healthy”.
+- Gorda (or Gordo): This means “fatty,” but is not an offensive word.
+In Brazilian culture, calling someone fatty is sort of like saying “you look healthy”.
 (Gorda is for a female, and Gordo is for a male.)

-- Urso (male—it means “bear”, which is a good name for a stocky little Pug.)
+- Urso: This means “bear”, which is a good name for a stocky little male Pug.

-- Xuxa (pronounced Shusha—a television hostess that is popular with kids; this name would be great for a Pug that will live-and entertain- a group of children)
+- Xuxa (pronounced Shusha): A television hostess that is popular with kids, this name would be great for a Pug that will love and entertain a group of children.

 - Funny names are fine, but even if you think your Pug is silly, do not force her to go through life with one of the names I would not use.